 Excessive heat conditions come and go all summer long, especially here in the Northwest.
 But for your horse, even normal summertime temperatures can cause heat-related stress and other issues.
-In today’s Coastal Urban Farmer’s Almanac, we’ll take a look at signs of heat stress, how to avoid it, and what to do if your horse gets overheated.
+We have some tips to help you notice the signs of heat stress, how to avoid it, and what to do if your horse gets overheated.

 Watch for Signs of Heat Stress

 Heat, humidity, the availability of water, and salt intake all play a role in a horse’s health as it endures summertime weather.
 Some of the other factors in heat stress include poor condition, not sweating normally, insufficient oxygen intake or exhaustion, intense exercise, and transporting during severe heat.Noticing any signs of heat stress can be tough when it’s a mild case.
 But, when your horse experiences severe symptoms,

 - Aversion to exercise

 - Lack of interest in food or water

 For most of us, equines are a part of the family.
 So, take special care when they are showing signs of heat stress.
 First, try finding shade, offer water, give them electrolytes (if they are not drinking at all), and use a sponge to cool their legs, head, back, and neck.
 Be sure to scrape away any water that heats up significantly.
 Also, monitor their internal temperature.
 If it doesn’t fall below 101º F after these steps, call your veterinarian.

 Coastal Tip: Create cool spots in your pasture with variously sized tarps.
 We have several sizes at your nearby Coastal location.